Global existence and convergence near equilibrium for the moving interface problem between Navier-Stokes and the linear wave equation: Existence for all positive time if the initial data is close enough to equilibrium

 For obvious reasons, we also could have done the variational estimates (\ref{var2h2.bis}) and (\ref{var1h3.bis}) with a lower order of horizontal derivative, and the estimate would be valid with the same upper bound:

 As the gravitational terms in the last line above are linear, we rewrite them to make them appear as squares.
-Also, we remind it is $\eta-\eta_e$ which appears in the norm $N$, with
+Also, we remind it is $\eta-\eta_e$ which appears in the norm $N$, with $\eta_e$ given by (\ref{0911.1}).

 We notice that the vertical component part of the variation between $0$ and $t$ in the elastic phase is

 Next, we notice that $(x_h,X^3(X_h^{-1}))$ being a parametrization of $X(\g)$, due to incompressibility, the volume of $X(\of,t)$, and thus of $X(\os,t)$, remains unchanged: